Driving in Ireland means keeping left, just like in the UK. UK licence holders can drive in Ireland for short visits without any additional permits.

 In Ireland, you drive on the left-hand side of the road, which is the same side as in the UK.
 That means you can easily drive to Ireland from the UK and stay in your comfort zone.

-There are six motorways and two national bypasses in Ireland that require toll payment, including the M1 that links Gormanston and Monasterboice, the N25 which is the Waterford City Bypass, and the M50 which is a barrier-free toll road.
+There are eleven toll roads in Ireland, including the M1 that links Gormanston and Monasterboice, the N25 which is the Waterford City Bypass, and the M50 which is a barrier-free toll road (pay the toll fee by 8pm the next day in order to avoid a fine.).
 In addition to these routes, you will also have to pay to drive through the East Link Bridge, the Dublin Tunnel and the Limerick Tunnel.

 You may notice there is a different language written with English on road signs – this is Irish Gaelic.
 Although most Irish people use English as their first language, many still use the traditional tongue.
 In more remote parts of Ireland like the Gaeltacht areas, only Irish Gaelic is written on road signs, so be sure to plan ahead and use a sat nav where possible to avoid getting lost.